MetacityTools/Studio/README.md

 -   [ ] Delete group action button in the hierarchy menu
 -   [ ] Group selection in hierarchy tree optimization (shift to select, deselect previous on selectiong previous)
 -   [ ] Open editor on Group select
+-   [ ] Unselect all on clicking away

 ## Bugs and Validations